 The Guilty Pleasures #2 will be up later tonight or sometime tomorrow, undecided yet.

+As promised after a long hiatus, probably get the next couple up within a few days while I write this.
+Anyways let's get quickly onto Disc 2 in the same format.
 Overall a strong collection of episodes.
 The show was really starting to find it's feet here and 9/10 does get better as the season goes on.
 I can still recommend the set at this point.
 I'm also falling in love more Gilda Radner as the show goes on.